JeffinsonDarmawan/tp/docs/team/JeffinsonDarmawan.md

       strong case that `invo Ross` is definitely closer to `info Rose` compared to `zjgh bfre`.
 Thus, Fuzzy Logic helps users by correcting their typos due to accidental human errors and increase the overall convenience of using the programme.
-Imagine having to retype `adds Rose /q 1 /to Bouquet for My 3th Anniversary with My Girlfriend` because of a small mistake of having an "s" after "add"!
+Imagine having to retype `adds Rose /q 1 /to Bouquet for My 3th Anniversary with My Girlfriend` because of a small mistake of having an "s" after "add" and repeating this over and over again!

     - How it works: